kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 Markets coordinate through conventions—assuming "the existing state of affairs will continue indefinitely, except in so far as we have specific reasons to expect a change."
 Yet Keynes observed: "A conventional valuation which is established as the outcome of the mass psychology of a large number of ignorant individuals is liable to change violently as the result of a sudden fluctuation of opinion due to factors which do not really make much difference to the prospective yield."[^4] This fragility points toward the deeper constraint structures that determine when conventions break.

+## The Field-Theoretic Framework

+Markets don't move randomly.
+They move along gradients—away from constraints that bind, toward regions where information is clearer.
+The mathematics simply formalizes what's happening.

+Every economic system operates within two fundamental fields.
+The **constraint field** $C(x,t)$ measures the cumulative pressure from liquidity depletion, capacity saturation, balance-sheet limits, and bottleneck formation.
+The **information field** $I(x,t)$ measures the system's capacity to process and coordinate around new signals—narrative bandwidth, signal-to-noise ratio, and the degree to which agents can coordinate through shared understanding versus mere imitation.

+These fields determine market motion through a **reflexive force**,

+$$
+F(x,t) = -\alpha \nabla C(x,t) + \beta \nabla I(x,t),
+$$

+where $-\alpha \nabla C$ drives agents toward lower constraints (away from bottlenecks, toward slack capacity) and $+\beta \nabla I$ drives agents toward higher information clarity (away from noise, toward common knowledge).
+When both gradients align—constraints tightening in regions of low information bandwidth—the reflexive force amplifies, producing large coordinated movements.

+Market velocity follows from the reflexive force through liquidity inertia $L(x,t)$:

+$$
+\frac{dx}{dt} = \frac{F(x,t)}{L(x,t)}.
+$$

+Low liquidity amplifies the velocity response to a given force.
+This is why illiquid markets exhibit violent moves when constraint and information gradients align—not because participants are irrational, but because the field geometry creates acceleration.

+The **frustration spread** quantifies when systems become unstable,

+$$
+F_t = \tilde{C}_t - \tilde{N}_t,
+$$

+where $\tilde{C}_t$ measures coordination (how much agents behave alike) and $\tilde{N}_t$ measures narrative coherence (how well they can explain why).
+Large positive $F_t$ means the system has slipped into a configuration where behavior is more synchronized than understanding.
+This is the geometry of fragility—when what people do exceeds what they can coherently explain, endogenous dynamics begin to dominate exogenous news.

+To measure constraint pressure empirically, we use a universal proxy,

+$$
+CP_{i,t} = |r_{i,t}| \cdot \sigma_{30}(r_i),
+$$

+where $|r_{i,t}|$ is the daily absolute return and $\sigma_{30}(r_i)$ is trailing 30-day volatility.
+Large moves against a placid backdrop indicate shock.
+Large moves in a turbulent backdrop indicate instability.
+Either signals constraint pressure building.

+This framework transforms Soros's conceptual reflexivity into a predictive structure.
+Price doesn't move because information arrives.
+Price moves because the constraint-information field has become unstable to perturbation.
+News merely triggers the release of latent tension.
+The field equations reveal where that tension accumulates and when it will release.

 ## The Constraint Architecture

 While Soros and Keynes identified real phenomena, reflexive dynamics operate within multiple nested constraint systems that create hard boundaries on market movements.
 The general form of constrained reflexive dynamics modifies the unconstrained evolution,